-- 1. Maximum length: is strictly set at 12 minutes from first to last frame of picture not including head & tail leaders and main titles not including end credits which cannot be longer than 2:00 minutes. - 2.
-Dailies & Shooting Ratio: 480 has new cameras for this term, the Sony FX9.
+- 1. Maximum length: is strictly set at 12 minutes from first to last frame of picture not including head & tail leaders, main titles and end credits, which cannot be longer than 2:00 minutes. - 2.
+Dailies & Shooting Ratio: 480 productions will use the Sony FX9 camera.
 With these cameras, each project will receive two 240 GB XQD Cards.